xdmushui/partner-center-sdk/develop/get-eligibility-for-product-upgrade.md

 ---
-title: Check eligibility for upgrade from Azure 145P to Azure Plan
+title: Check a customer's eligibility for Azure plan upgrade
-description: How to check eligibility for a customer to upgrade from Azure 145P to Azure Plan.
-This would return a value indicating customer's eligibility for product upgrade. ms.date: 10/11/2019 ms.localizationpriority: medium
+description: How to check a customer's eligibility to upgrade from a Azure 145P subscription to Azure plan.
+You can use the ProductUpgradeRequest resource to return a ProductUpgradesEligibility resource. ms.date: 10/11/2019 ms.localizationpriority: medium
 ---

-# Check eligibility for upgrade from Azure 145P to Azure Plan
+# Check a customer's eligibility for Azure plan upgrade

 [!INCLUDE [<Preview content warning>](<../includes/preview.md>)]

-Applies To
+Applies to:

 - Partner Center

-How to check eligibility for upgrade from Azure 145P to Azure Plan for the specified customer.
-This would return a value indicating customer's eligibility for product upgrade.
+You can use the [**ProductUpgradeRequest**](product-upgrade-resources.md#productupgraderequest) resource to check if a customer is eligible to upgrade to Azure plan from Azure 145P.
+This method returns a [**ProductUpgradesEligibility**](product-upgrade-resources.md#productupgradeseligibility) resource with the customer's product upgrade eligibility.

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials.
 Follow the [secure app model](enable-secure-app-model.md) when using App+User authentication with Partner Center APIs.
 - The customer identifier.
 - The product family.

-## C\#

 ## REST request